dmuth/splunk-lab/README.md

 be listening on http://localhost:8000/, so change the first argument for `-p` if you want a different port.
 And whatever you do, do NOT expose this port to the Internet. (more on that later)

+### Most Common Uses:

+**If you are having a system issue, and want to ingest your logs, persist the ingested data between Splunk runs, and persist created dashboards as well:**

+`docker run -p 8000:8000 -v /var/log:/logs -v $(pwd)/data:/data -v $(pwd)/app:/app -d dmuth1/splunk-lab`

+**If you want to do data analytics on local files, and persist the ingested data between Splunk runs, and persist created dashboards as well:**

+`docker run -p 8000:8000 -v $(pwd)/data:/data -v $(pwd):/mnt -v $(pwd)/app:/app -it dmuth1/splunk-lab bash`

+### Less Common Uses

 Persist data between runs: